msparks/docker-prosody/README.md

 server.

-This Docker image is intended to be used a base for other Docker images that include their own virtual hosts and SSL keys, i.e., with a `FROM msparks/prosody` statement in your Dockerfile.
+This Docker image is intended to be used a base for other Docker images that include their own virtual hosts and SSL keys; see the section below on deriving from this image.
 You should not use this image by itself.

 This image is automatically published on the
 [Docker Hub](https://hub.docker.com/) at